Hello & Welcome

 The article entitled “Japan: The worst developed country for mothers?” caught my attention when I was looking at the BBC News website (See the article posted by Rupert Wingfield-Hayes of BBC News, Tokyo, on 22 March 2013) the other day. … Continue reading

-Posted in Economic development, Labour issues, Multicultural, skills training, Women & Development
+Posted in Economic development, Japan, Labour issues, Multicultural, skills training, Women & Development

 Tagged female role models, global gender gap index, household responsibilities, Japanese Equal Employment Opportunity Law, Japanese women, low birth rate, paternity leave, population decline, shortage of day care facilities, the Global Gender Gap Report, women managers and company board members in Asia